mszostok/mszostok/README.md

 #### 🔨 I'm working on

-- [capactio/capact](https://github.com/capactio/capact) - Simple way to manage applications and infrastructure.
+- [kubeshop/botkube](https://github.com/kubeshop/botkube) - A messaging bot for monitoring and debugging Kubernetes clusters.
 - [mszostok/codeowners-validator](https://github.com/mszostok/codeowners-validator) - The GitHub CODEOWNERS file validator.
-- [mszostok/gimme](https://github.com/mszostok/gimme) - Gimme gives you an easy way to generate statistics about a Git and GitHub repository. **[Will be public soon!
-Stay tuned!]**
+- [mszostok/version](https://github.com/mszostok/version) - Go package to present your CLI version in a **classy way**.
+Born to **remove the repetitiveness** in implementing the version command.
-- [mszostok/columbo](https://github.com/mszostok/columbo) - An experimental diff tool that compares CLIs command outputs **[Will be public soon!
-Stay tuned!]**
+- [mszostok/gimme](https://github.com/mszostok/gimme) - Give you an easy way to generate statistics about a Git and GitHub repository. **[Will be public soon!]**

 #### 🔭 My latest projects